School & Clinical Child Psychology (SCCP)

-The specific mission of the SCCP program is to provide students with theoretical and professional training in preparation for psychological work with children, adolescents and families in school, mental health, private practice, and research settings.
-The program is designed to provide training in assessment, therapy, and other psychosocial and instructional interventions, professional consultation, and prevention.
+The specific mission of the SCCP program is to provide students with theoretical, research and professional training in preparation for leadership in psychological practice with children, adolescents and families in school, mental health, private practice and research settings.
+The program is designed to provide professional training in psychological assesment, therapy and other psychosocial and instructional interventions, professional consultation and prevention.
 Opportunities are available for research and professional work with infants, young children, adolescents, adults and families.
-The MA in SCCP is designed to meet the academic requirements of the College of Psychologists of Ontario for registration as a Psychological Associate.
-The PhD in SCCP is designed to meet the academic requirements for registration as a Psychologist.
+The degrees are intended to meet the academic requirements of the College of Psychologists of Ontario for registration as Psychological Associate (MA) or Psychologist (PhD).

 At the MA level, the curriculum provides a theoretical foundation in: